 Presents an introduction to Anatomy and Physiology including body organization, biochemistry, cells, genetics, integumentary, skeletal, muscular, and nervous systems.
 Laboratory includes the dissection of preserved mammal organs.
 This course is designed for nurses, physical education students and assistant level health care fields.
-This course is not recommended for science majors.
+Not recommended for science majors.